ImageMagick/MagickCache/README.md

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
 You cannot get it, delete it, or identify it.

-The magick cache onwer can view all the content, including content you own, with this command:
+The magick cache owner can view all the content, including content you own, with this command:

 ```
-$ magick-cache -passkey passkey.txt list /opt/magick-cache movies
+$ magick-cache -passkey passkey.txt identify /opt/magick-cache /
 ```

 Note, expired resources are annotated with an asterisks.